oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 if you need to generate code for another language the changes you need to make to this tool are mostly trivial, as long as the language supports some kind of enums.

 The whole process will be split into serveral parts the keep every post to a managable length.
+In this part I will give an overview of the language we will implement and give a general outlook what to expect.

 ## The Scripting Language